lsaltz/robot_hand_generator/README.md

     and specify for how many generations you would like to run it for.
 The more you enter, the longer it will take.
 For example, 5000 generations on my desktop takes 2-3 days.

-## What the outputs mean:
+## output Folder:

-After ea.py finishes running, it will send the data it gathered from each test on the top few grippers to two different results files located in ~/robot_hand_generator_MLS/output.
+After ea.py finishes running, it will send the data it gathered from each test on the top few grippers to two different results files located in ~/robot_hand_generator_MLS/output and ~/robot_hand_generator_MLS/points.
+In this folder you can find:

-In the output folder you can also find a graph of the overall fitness trend and charts of the test conducted on the top few hands.
+- charts of the reachable space of the gripper when run through the test set in params
+- figure depicting the changes in maximum fitness score per generation
+- figures comparing segment lengths to fitness score
+- palm width to fitness score figure
+- brief summary of the results as a text file.

+Please see Results.md for the current results.

 ## Additional Notes:
-Requires numpy 1.25.0, you may have to downgrade numpy version.
+Requires numpy 1.25.0, you may have to downgrade your numpy version.
 If you wish to run this software more than once, clear your outputs, hand_archive, and points folders.
 If you run into issues with MESA and OpenGL, add the following to ~/.bashrc:
 ```
 export LD_PRELOAD=/usr/lib/x86_64-linux-gnu/libstdc++.so.6